de4a-eu/de4a/README.md

  ```properties
 http.proxy.enabled=false
 ````
-**NOTICE** that in case that you enabled the property (`http.proxy.enabled=true`) above you should uncomment and set up the rest of them.
+**PLEASE NOTE** that in case that you enabled the property (`http.proxy.enabled=true`) above you should uncomment and set up the rest of them.
 Also uncomment properties regarding to BDXRClient

 #### Phase4 properties `phase4.properties`
 Parameters used by the built-in Phase4 module of the Connector.
-Set up the properties above following commented indications.
-Some of them are filled in order to clarify the content -- **Important** to consider if each property is optional or not (*check out the in-line comments*).
+Set up the properties above following the commented indications.
+Some of them are filled in to clarify the content -- **Important** to consider if each property is optional or not (*check out the the in-line comments*).
 ```properties
 # (string) - the absolute path to a local directory to store data
 phase4.datapath=